 All of Alpine’s sprayfoam technicians have completed the Professional Skills Development Institute’s certification program for medium density sprayed polyurethane foam.
 This is the most credible and respected program in the industry.
-This program is used exclusively by the Canadian Urethane Foam Contractors Association (CUFCA) as part of their Quality Assurance Program.
+This program is used by Caliber Quality Solutions Inc (Caliber) as part of their Quality Assurance Program.
 The certification program is wholly managed by PSDI as a 3rd party organization and provides credibility over manufacturer-initiated quality assurance programs.
-PSDI certification has been accepted by the National Research Council of Canada’s Canadian Construction Materials Center (CCMC) for over 15 years.
+PSDI certification has been accepted by the National Research Council of Canada’s Canadian Construction Materials Center (CCMC) for over 20 years.

 PSDI administers and manages their certification program in accordance with the ISO/IEC 17024:2003: Conformity assessment – General requirements for bodies operating certification of persons.
 PSDI is committed to on-going quality improvement.

-As part of CUFCA’s quality assurance program, PSDI certified installers are promoted as the premier installers in the industry to architects, building owners, building officials and government departments.
-CUFCA’s quality assurance program has been in existence for over 17 years and has gained wide acceptance and credibility across Canada.
+As part of Caliber’s quality assurance program, PSDI certified installers are promoted as the premier installers in the industry to architects, building owners, building officials and government departments.

 The training program provides the education to the installer.
 It is the basis to ensure that all installers possess the appropriate level of skill and have met the established levels of competency.
 An annual renewal, along with appropriate upgrading will ensure this level of competency be maintained by the industry.
 Once trained and they have successfully completed the certification test instruments, the spray foam installer is certified to install spray polyurethane foam.

-The training program ensures that installers are competent to install the product according to the manufacturer's instructions, the national installation standard, the installation specifications published by CUFCA and the requirements of the CUFCA quality assurance program.
+The training program ensures that installers are competent to install the product according to the manufacturer's instructions, the national installation standard, the installation specifications published by Caliber and the requirements of the Caliber quality assurance program.

 The National Standard and Our Quality Assurance Program

 Sprayed Polyurethane Foam has a national installation standard (CAN/ULC-S705.2).
 This standard for installation has received a Canadian Construction Materials Centre (CCMC) evaluation number and demands that a third party organization operate a Quality Assurance Program to ensure the standard is adhered to.
-The Canadian Foam Urethane Contractors Association (CUFCA) provides that program and as a member, Alpine and Island Spray foam adhere to those requirements.
-Alpine / Island Sprayfoam and Planet Green (in Nanaimo) are the only two CUFCA certified sprayfoam companies on Vancouver Island.
+Caliber provides that program and as a member, Alpine and Island Spray Foam adhere to those requirements.
 Alpine is required to have at least one certified installer on each job site at all times.

 Alpine’s commitment to this program not only helps to assure customers that Alpine will use a certified, quality product, it also aims to assure customers that the job will be done properly.
 This differentiates Alpine from other sprayfoam contractors in the greater Victoria area.